nautobot/nautobot-app-circuit-maintenance/README.md

 ## Installation

-The plugin is available as a Python package in pypi and can be installed with pip
+The plugin is available as a Python package in Pypi and can be installed with pip

 ```shell
 pip install nautobot-circuit-maintenance